matejsmycka/blog/guide_secret_detection.md

 ## TruffleHog [^3]

-By default checks only current branch, has a nice feature `-only-verified`, to get only true positive findings.
+By default checks only current branch, has a nice feature `-only-verified`, to get only true positive findings, but bear in mind, that it will check secrets against real service, so in the context of university services, it is not that helpful.

 ### How